jonathanchukinas/mentormatch/README.rst

     #.
 If this throws an error, try instead: ``python -m pip install mentormatch``.
 Hint: the up-arrow accesses previous commands to reduce the amount of typing you need to do.
 #. **Run** ``mentormatch``
     a.
 In Command Prompt, type ``mentormatch``
     #.
-Note: Currently, ``mentormatch`` is just a barebones script meant to test the distribution strategy.
+Note: Currently, ``mentormatch`` is just a barebones script meant to test the deployment strategy.
 If you've gotten this far, that strategy has been a success!